daveInDevOps/profile-jenkins-ci/README.md

 # profile-jenkins-ci
-This is a demo project showing CI pipline with jenkins,nexus
+This is a demo project showing CI pipline with jenkins,nexus,sonarqube